AzpMon/Home-Credit-Default-Risk-Prediction/README.md

 Logistic regression was implemented in two different ways:

     *  With PCA
-PCA: Reduced dimensionality to 2 principal components, explaining ~95% of the variance.
+Reduced dimensionality to 2 principal components, explaining ~95% of the variance.
 Implementation: Used sklearn to implement logistic regression due to reduced dataset dimensionality.
     *  Without PCA
 Implementation: Used PySpark for logistic regression and hyperparameter search, suitable for the large and high-dimensional dataset.